When And How To Use Lime For Garden Plants

 For potted vegetable plants in your home garden, a small spoonful of lime (about 5 grams) is usually sufficient for a single plant.

-By following these guidelines, you can effectively leverage the benefits of lime to foster a healthy and bountiful vegetable garden.
+By following these guidelines, you can effectively utilize the benefits of lime to promote a thriving and abundant vegetable garden.

 Which Garden Plants Need Lime